mschauer/NanoTimes.jl/README.md

    &diamond; enhances the ability to work with mixed time masures
    &diamond; covers all levels of FINRA, MiFID II timestamp precision

->  The 2018 US and EU financial regulations governing timestamps require the local time server be within 100 microsecods of UTC (an internationally coordinated time using leap seconds -- a rare 61st second at the end of an hour).
+>  The 2018 US and EU financial regulations governing timestamps require the local time server consistently be within 100 microsecods of UTC (an internationally coordinated time using leap seconds -- a rare 61st second at the end of an hour).